+(45-48 hours)

-LAS 105 Becoming a Scholar (3) LAS 105 is taken the first semester of the first year.
-ENG 110 College English (3) or ENG 120 Advanced College English (3) College English is taken during the first year.
-Students must take the English level into which they were placed. - One fine arts course from the Visual Arts, Music or Theatre (3) - MAT 105 Understanding Numerical Data (2) or COM 185 Public Speaking and Persuasion (3) Understanding Numerical Data may be taken by any student who places into College Algebra or higher or who completes Basic Math. \REL 100 Introduction to Biblical Worldview (3) This course is a prerequisite for the upper level religion requirement. - Two natural sciences from different areas (including one lab science) (7) Natural Science courses with an NSC prefix are open to all students.
-Lab science courses may have prerequisites including a minimum math placement. - Two social science courses from different disciplines (6) - \Two courses in the Humanities, history or literature (6) College English is the prerequisite for either Humanities 1 or Humanities 2. - One upper level religion course (3) The upper level religion courses are open to all students who have completed Introduction to Biblical Worldview. \LAS 301 Issues in Modern America (3) or \EDU 332 Social and Philosophical Issues in Education (3) Issues in Modern America is generally taken by juniors.
-Students must have completed 15 hours of general education credit before enrolling. - LAS 342 Cross-cultural Experience (4) OR 6 hours of one foreign language taken at college level (6) OR participation in an approved semester abroad program.
-Students with 3 years of high school Spanish who plan to take Spanish in college must take a placement exam regardless of the length of time since they have studied Spanish.
-Students with 2 years or less of high school Spanish may choose to begin with Beginning Spanish 1 or may choose to take the placement exam to see if they are ready for a higher level. - \LAS 400 Christian Values in a Global Community (3) Christian Values in the Global Community is open to seniors.
-Students must have completed LAS 301 Issues in Modern America or EDU 332 Social & Philosophical Issues in Education and their cross-cultural requirement prior to taking this course.
-FINE ARTS REQUIREMENT (3) Choose one course:
+• LAS 105 Becoming a Scholar (3)

+LAS 105 is taken the first semester of the first year.

+- ENG 110 College English (3) - or ENG 120 Advanced College English (3) or HON 110 Honors Seminar in Composition and Literature (3) College English is taken during the first year.
+Students must take the English level into which they were placed. - One fine arts course from the Visual Arts, Music or Theatre (3) - MAT 105 Understanding Numerical Data (2) - or COM 185 Public Speaking and Persuasion (3) Understanding Numerical Data may be taken by any student who places into College Algebra or higher or who completes Basic Math.
+This requirement is also met by BUS/PSY 284 General Statistics or PHY 211 Physics for Science and Engineering 1. - REL 100 Introduction to Biblical Worldview (3) This course is a prerequisite for the upper level religion requirement. - Two natural sciences from different areas (including one lab science) (7) Natural Science courses with an NSC prefix are open to all students.
+Lab science courses may have prerequisites including a minimum math placement. - Two social science courses from different disciplines (6) - Two courses in the Humanities, history or literature (6) College English is the prerequisite for either Humanities 1 or Humanities 2. - One upper level religion course (3) The upper level religion courses are open to all students who have completed Introduction to Biblical Worldview.

+- LAS 301 Issues in Modern America (3) or EDU 332 Social and Philosophical Issues in Education (3) Issues in Modern America is generally taken by juniors.
+Students must have completed 15 hours of general education credit before enrolling. - LAS 342 Cross-cultural Experience (4) OR 6 hours of one foreign language taken at college level (6) OR participation in an approved semester abroad program. - LAS 400 Christian Values in a Global Community (3) • Christian Values in the Global Community is open to seniors.
+Students must have completed LAS 301 Issues in Modern America or EDU 332 Social & Philosophical Issues in Education and their cross-cultural requirement prior to taking this course. indicates Liberal Arts and Sciences requirements that must be taken at Bluffton University.
+Fine arts requirement (3) Choose one course: